Understanding the use of the UKCA Mark for UK markets

 Timing will be based on the review of the application data, and the availability of such data.
 Please contact CSA Group for more details.

-12. I have an ATEX certificate issued by CSA Group Netherlands, Notified Body 2813.
-What will happen to my certificate on 1st January 2021?
+10. I have an ATEX certificate issued by CSA Group Netherlands, Notified Body 2813.
+What will happen to my certificate?

-No. Products currently requiring CE marking will still need a CE mark for sale in the EU from 1st January 2021.
+No. Products currently requiring CE marking will still need a CE mark for sale in the EU.

 Where allowable, we would expect to use existing quality audit data and carryout combined UKCA/ATEX audits where possible.